- Financial Aid Home

 - criminal or civil action

 GC also employs a number of technical and procedural measures to prevent illegal downloading and distribution of copyrighted materials.
-A summary of these measures, including references to applicable policies, can be found in the Grayson College Intellectual Use Police [CT (Local)].
+A summary of these measures, including references to applicable policies, can be found in the Grayson College Intellectual Use Policy [CT (Local)].
 A copy of this policy is available online or a hard copy is available by contacting the Information Technology Department at 903-415-2591.

 Fire Safety Right to Know Report, Annual Disclosure of Fire Statistics